 Article 10 Procedure

+Doctrinal texts are adopted by a General Assembly.

+The final versions of all doctrinal texts must be produced in French, English and Spanish and may be produced in other languages.

+Doctrinal texts must include the names of people and committees involved in drafting the text and include the reason, or motivation, for the text in the preamble.

+Any doctrinal text adopted by the General Assembly shall be circulated by the President of ICOMOS to the members, to UNESCO and other organisations represented at the General Assembly within 60 days after the close of the General Assembly

+ICOMOS may issue supplementary guidance for drafting and preparing doctrinal texts which is to be observed.

+The following procedure applies to Charters and Guidelines:

-The need for a new ICOMOS doctrinal text shall be carefully assessed by the Advisory Committee and the Board, taking into account the characteristics and requirements of the four types of ICOMOS doctrinal texts.
+The need for a new ICOMOS Charter or Guidelines shall be carefully assessed by the Advisory Committee and the Board, taking into account the characteristics and requirements of the ICOMOS Charters and Guidelines

-The assessment of the need for a new ICOMOS Doctrinal Text shall be initiated through the presentation of a very brief summary of what is to be covered by the doctrinal text, a motivation of the need for and precise purpose thereof and discussion of the category/ies for which it might be considered by the Advisory Committee and Board.
+The assessment of the need for a new ICOMOS Charter or Guidelines shall be initiated through the presentation of a very brief summary of what is to be covered by the Charter or Guidelinesa motivation of the need for and precise purpose thereof and discussion of the category/ies for which it might be considered by the Advisory Committee and Board.
 This step must take place before the presentation of any substantial text to the Advisory Committee and Board, other than in very exceptional circumstances, before the drafting of such a text commences.

-A doctrinal text shall be either prepared or studied by an International Scientific Committee or by an ad hoc committee designated for this purpose by the Board.
-The Board will decide if and to what extend partner organisations shall be associated to develop new ICOMOS doctrinal texts.
+A Charter or Guidelines shall be either prepared or studied by an International Scientific Committee, an International Working Group or by an ad hoc committee designated for this purpose by the Board.
+The Board will decide if and to what extend partner organisations shall be associated to develop new ICOMOS Charters or Guidelines.

-The International Secretariat shall inform the ICOMOS National and International Scientific Committees and the ICOMOS membership, that a new doctrinal text is being prepared.
+The International Secretariat shall inform the ICOMOS National and International Scientific Committees, International Working Groups and the ICOMOS membership, that a new Charter or Guidelines is being prepared.

-A new doctrinal text and any report concerning such texts shall be prepared simultaneously in all working languages and, whenever possible, in additional languages such as Spanish.
+A new ICOMOS Charter or Guidelines and any report concerning such texts shall be prepared simultaneously in English and French and, whenever possible, in additional languages such as Spanish.

-The draft of a new doctrinal text shall be distributed to all the ICOMOS National and International Scientific Committees and the ICOMOS membership for comment and review.
+The draft of a new Charter or Guidelines shall be distributed to all the ICOMOS National and International Scientific Committees and the ICOMOS membership for comment and review.

 A revised draft, with a report explaining how the comments on the earlier draft have been incorporated and a compilation of the comments received, shall be distributed to all the ICOMOS National and International Scientific Committees and the ICOMOS membership.

-The revised draft of a new doctrinal text must be put on the agendas of the meeting of the Advisory Committee and Board, and must be discussed at least one year preceding that of the General Assembly at which the text is proposed to be adopted.
+The revised draft of a new Charter or Guidelines must be put on the agendas of the meeting of the Advisory Committee and Board, and must be discussed at least one year preceding that of the General Assembly at which the text is proposed to be adopted.

-The Advisory Committee shall assess the substance and structure of the revised draft of a new doctrinal text and recommend action to the Board; it shall make a specific recommendation concerning its title.
+The Advisory Committee shall assess the substance and structure of the revised draft of a new Charter or Guidelines and recommend action to the Board; it shall make a specific recommendation concerning its title.

-If necessary, the consultation process with the ICOMOS National and International Scientific Committees (and the ICOMOS membership) shall be repeated until a final draft text has received a positive recommendation by the Advisory Committee and the approval of the Board.
-The revised draft of a new doctrinal text must have received the approval of the Board at least six months prior to the General Assembly at which it is proposed for adoption.
+If necessary, the consultation process with the ICOMOS National and International Scientific Committees, International Working Groups and the ICOMOS membership shall be repeated until a final draft text has received a positive recommendation by the Advisory Committee and the approval of the Board.
+The revised draft of a new Charter or Guidelines must have received the approval of the Board at least six months prior to the General Assembly at which it is proposed for adoption.